zeroxf89/agenticSeek/README.md

 -  **Privacy-first**: Runs 100% locally – **no data leaves your machine**
 - ️ **Voice-enabled**: Speak and interact naturally
+- - **Filesystem interaction**: Use bash to interact with your filesystem.
-- **Coding abilities**: Code in Python, Bash, C, Golang, and soon more
+- **Coding abilities**: Code in Python, C, Golang, and soon more
 -  **Trial-and-error**: Automatically fixes code or command upon execution failure
 - **Agent routing**: Select the best agent for the task
 - **Multi-agent**: For complex tasks, divide and conquer with multiple agents
 - **Tools:**: All agents have their respective tools ability.
 Basic search, flight API, files explorer, etc...
 -  **Web browsing (not implemented yet)**: Browse the web autonomously to conduct task.
+-  **Memory&Recovery**: Compress conversation over time to retain usefull information, recover conversation session.

 ---